copsTvFan/cops-episode-guide/guide.md

 **Arizona 9**

-- (2:25 AM Carjacking) Maricopa County -- Sheriff's Office District 1 -- Deputy R. Walker says how a traffic stop goes is up to the driver.
+- (2:25 AM Carjacking) Maricopa County -- Sheriff's Office District 1 -- Deputy
+  R. Walker says how a traffic stop goes is up to the driver.
 If they treat the cop with respect they get it back.
 If they are rude they'll be rude back to them.
+Carjacking
+- burglary
-Carjacking; burglary; stolen vehicle.
+- stolen vehicle.

 ## CP-1334